Gianna Paul

-Gianna Paul (born December 28, 2004) is an American college soccer player who plays as a forward for the Alabama Crimson Tide.
-She is the top scorer in Alabama program history.
+Gianna Rose Paul (born December 28, 2004) is an American professional soccer player who plays as a forward for the North Carolina Courage of the National Women's Soccer League (NWSL).
+She played college soccer for the Alabama Crimson Tide, earning All-American honors twice and setting a program record with 40 career goals.
+She began her professional career with the Kansas City Current in 2026.

 Early life

 Paul grew up in Huntington Station, New York, on Long Island.
-She followed her older sister into soccer when she was five.
+She took after her older sister and began playing soccer when she was five.
 She played two seasons of soccer at Walt Whitman High School, earning All-American honors as a senior.
 She also ran track in high school and won two state titles and was named All-American in the sport.
 She committed to Alabama in her junior year.
-She played club soccer for SUSA FC, earning ECNL all-conference honors twice.
+She played club soccer for SUSA FC, earning multiple ECNL all-conference honors.

 College career

 Paul was an "electric" substitute during her freshman season with the Alabama Crimson Tide in 2022.
 In the NCAA tournament, she shook off a goal slump in the quarterfinals when she opened the scoring against Duke, leading Alabama to the first NCAA semifinal appearance in program history.
 She had 8 goals and 5 assists in 27 games and was named the SEC Freshman of the Year and second-team All-SEC.
 TopDrawerSoccer named her the fifth-best freshman in the country.
 In her sophomore year in 2023, she began the season with 7 goals in 10 games, but after suffering an ankle injury, she scored only once more in 11 games.
 She was named first-team All-SEC.

 Paul started all 21 games and led the Crimson Tide with 12 goals in her junior season in 2024.
 She was named first-team All-SEC and fourth-team All-American, joining Reyna Reyes, Riley Parker, and Felicia Knox as the fourth All-American selection in program history.
 During her senior season, she became the top scorer in Alabama program history, surpassing Libby Probst's mark of 33 career goals.
+She again scored 12 goals and added a career-high 7 assists in 21 games as a senior in 2025, repeating her first-team All-SEC and fourth-team All-American selections.
+She finished her college career with 40 goals and 14 assists in 90 games played.

 During college, she also played for the Long Island Rough Riders in the USL W League, helping the team to the national quarterfinals in 2024.